A-

 Cost Of Living Quick Facts

-• The cost of living in Greece is 7% lower than the national average
+• The cost of living in Greece is equal to the national average

 • Greece housing is 26% lower than the national average